Andy Lyons (English footballer)

 Andrew Lyons (born 19 October 1966) is an English former professional footballer who played as a midfielder.
 He played in the Football League for Crewe Alexandra and Wigan Athletic, and in the Scottish Football League for Partick Thistle and Ayr United.
-He later became a coach at Blackpool F.C.'s Centre of Excellence.
+He later became a coach at Blackpool's Centre of Excellence.

 Career

 Playing career

 Lyons started his career at Northern Premier League club Fleetwood Town in 1991.
 On 26 October 1992 he signed for Football League Third Division club Crewe Alexandra for a fee of £15,000.
 He then moved to fellow Third Division club Wigan Athletic on 1 October 1993.

 Lyons moved to Scotland on 1 March 1996 to play for Scottish Premier Division club Partick Thistle for a transfer fee of £35,000.
 However, they were relegated at the end of the season to the First Division.
 He left the club at the end of the 1997–98 season when they were relegated to the Second Division.
 He then signed for First Division club Ayr United.
 He left Ayr at the end of the 1999–2000 season.
 He then returned to England, by which time he was playing semi-professionally while working as a postman, and signed for Football Conference club Morecambe where he spent the 2000–01 season.

 In August 2001 he moved to local rivals Lancaster City in the Northern Premier League First Division.